 This is a Kristie Blog about critiquing landscape and flower paintings (or any other subject):

-1.a detailed analysis and assessment of something, especially a literary, philosophical, or political theory.
+- Detailed analysis and assessment of something, especially a literary, philosophical, or political theory.

 Two specific critiques have been permanently burned into my memory.
 After finishing an Italian aria I was asked to go back over certain measures again and again – and again – until I met the professor’s criteria.
-By the end I felt like I had just come out of battle, my muscles were tight and my brain was a fog.
+By the end I felt like I had just come out of battle – my muscles were tight and my brain was a fog.
 I don’t think I gained much from it, and I felt like maybe I shouldn’t sing anymore.

 The other critique that stands out was when I didn’t get any feedback at all!
 It was almost worse, not to have anything to work on, and not knowing how my performance rated.
 I know I was far from perfect and that I needed feedback, but I had no idea where to start or what needed improving.

 First off, I really hate telling him something is off in a painting because often I see his face visibly fall.
 But, since this is our livelihood it’s important that his paintings are gallery ready when they leave his studio.
 Plus, I remember back to when people left my critiques unsaid and how helpful it would have been if they just said what they were thinking.

-I’m sure when he asked me to come in for the final look he thought he was done and ready to ship.
+I’m sure when he asked me to come in for the final lookover he thought he was done and ready to ship.
 But, I spotted a place that looked like a splatted spider, and my eyes kept traveling back to that spot.
-I circled it above just in case the spider shape wasn’t apparent to everyone, which it probably isn’t for most, but it was a pretty big distraction to me in an otherwise beautiful painting, and I figured I wouldn’t be the only spectator to notice.
+I circled it in the pic below just in case the spider shape wasn’t apparent to everyone (which it probably isn’t for most, but it was a pretty big distraction to me in an otherwise beautiful painting, and I figured I wouldn’t be the only admirer to notice).